Hayriye Bozkurt Cekmer

 In addition, I have had the unique opportunity to co-develop several courses with Haide College.
 These courses aim to broaden students' understanding of the scientific and regulatory aspects of the food industry.
 These include:

-• Food Chemistry (Level II)', a core course offered in the second semester at the College of Food Science.
-I
+• Food Chemistry (Level II), another core course offered in the second semester at the College of Food Science.

 • Food Quality & Regulation (Level II), another core course offered in the second semester at the College of Food Science.